neomundi-io/.github/profile/README.md

 One stability law, many domains of application.

-Neomundi introduces a universal thermodynamic stability framework for observing and governing complex AI systems at runtime.
+Neomundi introduces a universal thermodynamic stability core for AI systems.
+Starting with semantic observability (OBS), the framework will evolve toward governance (GOV), performance reporting, and a universal Normalizer converting physical and computational signals into thermodynamic flows readable by the stability core.

 ## Live Sandbox